 Filter Replacement Cost and Availability

-• Honeywell HPA-series uses “Type R” HEPA filters plus cheap A/A+ pre-filter sheets.
-A two-pack of R-filters (enough for one year on HPA100/200/300) runs about $68.
-That’s $34 per filter per year (roughly the same as one GermGuardian C-filter).
-The pre-cut A/A+ filters (charcoal pads) are sold in packs ($8–$10 for a 3-pack of sheets) and replaced quarterly, so add maybe $15–$25/year.
-So total ~$100/year for Honeywell versus ~$100–$140 for GermGuardian, depending on model.
+Honeywell’s HPA-series storage uses “Type R” HEPA oriented filters, plus inexpensive A/A+ pre-filter sheets.
+A pack of two R filters (both good for a year on the HPA100/200/300) costs about $68.
+So that’s $34 per filter per year (roughly equivalent to a single GermGuardian C-filter).
+The pre-cut A/A+ filter (charcoal pads) sell in packs (around $8-$10 for a 3 pack of sheets) and are replace quarterly, so add maybe $15-$25 each year.
+So we’re at around $100/year for Honeywell vs $100 – 140 depending on Almond Guardian model.

 Warranty and Customer Service